hwillGIT/IsaiahStudyInteractive/replit.md

 - **Rationale**: Avoids academic "Group N" labels, no oversized icons, no confusing arrows
 - **Reader Experience**: Numbers indicate sequence clearly without being obtrusive; color chips provide visual reference without dominating the content
 - **This template should be maintained**: Clean, compact, and reader-friendly approach

+**Home Page Educational Modals**:
+- **Purpose**: Provide deeper context without cluttering the home page
+- **Implementation**: Two gradient buttons that trigger full-screen modals
+  - "Understanding the Book of Isaiah": Explains the three major sections (chapters 1-39, 40-55, 56-66) with historical context, key themes, and how they point to Christ
+  - "How to Use This Study App": Tutorial on color-coding, three perspectives, Scripture connections, structure views, and transformation markers
+- **Design**: Modal overlays with scrollable content, organized with color-coded sections matching the app's visual language
+- **Content Philosophy**: Scholarly framework translated into everyday language; no academic jargon or Hebrew terms

 ## External Dependencies